Shruti-Gorhe/Sweet-shop-management-system/README.md

 - **Open Source Libraries** - All the maintainers of the dependencies used in this project
 - **Unsplash** - For providing beautiful, free images for our sweet products

-## 📞 Support

-If you encounter any issues or have questions:

-1. **Check the Troubleshooting section** in this README
-2. **Review the Environment Setup Guide** in ENVIRONMENT.md
-3. **Check existing GitHub Issues** for similar problems
-4. **Create a new issue** with detailed information about your problem

 ## 🔗 Links